amitxv/PC-Tuning/docs/post-install.md

 ## Miscellaneous

-- Open CMD as administrator and enter the commands below
+- Open CMD and enter the commands below

     - Set the maximum password age to never expire